Please make sure you are following the latest advice on self-isolation.

 Due to the enhanced cleaning schedules being undertaken it is not possible to repeatedly clean desks and equipment in hot desk areas between uses by different staff throughout the day.
 Staff should therefore ensure they follow the good hygiene advice and ensure they wash hands regularly (as a minimum before and after using these areas and before eating) and avoid touching their faces.
 If staff wish to they can carry and utilise their own wipes to wipe down the desk and equipment before use.

-If you're in a building which isn't cleaned by County Property employees, you should ensure whoever undertakes your cleaning is focussing on cleaning high risk transmission points on a regular basis (at least daily).
+If you're in a building which isn't cleaned by Derbyshire County Council employees, you should ensure whoever undertakes your cleaning is focussing on cleaning high risk transmission points on a regular basis (at least daily).
 You'll need to ensure you identify these with whoever carries out the cleaning so they are relevant to your establishment.
 This should include, but is not limited to, hard surfaces shared by a number of people, door handles and push plates, locks, keypad entry systems, other regular touch areas such as light switches and lift buttons, handrails, toilet flushes, taps and soap dispensers.
 You should also ensure all soap dispensers are filled daily.

 Bins should continue to be emptied daily.